rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 <img width="742" alt="PSAT Cookie Landing Page" src="images/cookie-analysis/psat_v0.10.0_cookies_landing_page_2024_07_30.png">

-The purpose of PSAT's cookie landing page is to provide information and insights regarding the behavior and distribution of cookies on web pages, while navigating across sites during browsing sessions.
+The purpose of PSAT's cookie landing page is to provide information and insights regarding the behavior and distribution of cookies on web pages while navigating across sites during browsing sessions.

 The PSAT Cookie landing page has a navigation menu in the top-right corner for easy access to different sections.

 <img width="742" src="images/cookie-analysis/psat_v0.10.0_cookies_landing_page_navigation_2024_07_30.png" alt="PSAT Cookie Landing Page Navigation">

-Currently the cookie landing page provides a classification of observed cookies on a given page (total, first-party, third-party).
+The cookie insights page categorizes observed cookies on a given page (total, first-party, third-party).

 The cookie landing page features interactive sections for cookie classification and blocked reasons.
 Clicking on a classification will navigate you to the corresponding section of the cookie table and automatically filter the results to display only the cookies associated with that selection.